Series Of Car Chases In San Fernando Valley Ends With Two Arrests, One At Large

 — ABC7 Eyewitness News (@ABC7) March 30, 2017

 Overall, it’s been a wild night for Los Angeles as drivers seemed keen on keeping the authorities on their toes.
-After a series of seemingly related high speed pursuits through the night, drivers spent the morning crashing into things.
+After a series of seemingly related high-speed pursuits through the night, drivers spent the morning crashing into things.
 As more information becomes available, the narrative around the suspects leading the police in hot pursuits around San Fernando Valley will fall together.

 [Featured Image by Los Angeles Daily]